 Process #3 - Unbundled Network Elements

 Process #5 - Local Number Portability

 Process #6 - Interim Number Portability (INP) to LNP Conversion

 Unbundled Loop providers are responsible for directly inputting updates to the E911 Automatic Location Identification (ALI) database via the service order input (SOI) process to the appropriate database manager.

-All other products when submitting an LSR requesting new or additional service to an address, the E911 database is updated from the service order activity associated with your LSR.
-If the information in the E911 database is wrong for any reason, you must send an email to email@example.com.
-If the City/County has initiated the change, CenturyLink should receive this change automatically; however, you may still email to firstname.lastname@example.org and fax a copy of the City/County notification of the change to CenturyLink at 612-752-1337.
+For all other products, when submitting a Local Service Request (LSR) requesting new or additional service to an address, the E911 database is updated from the service order activity associated with your LSR.
+If the information in the E911 database is wrong for any reason, you must send an email to firstname.lastname@example.org.
+If the City/County has initiated the change, CenturyLink should receive this change automatically; however, you may still email to email@example.com and fax a copy of the City/County notification (on county or city letterhead) of the change to CenturyLink at 612-752-1337.